arpitadesai04/cognitive-load-detection-EEG-GSR/README.md

 The project uses physiological signal data containing EEG and GSR measurements along with cognitive load labels.

 The dataset is not included in this repository because of dataset size/licensing or data-sharing restrictions.

-Please refer to `data/README.md` for information about the dataset and how to obtain it.

 ---